Basques: Pre-Christian religion and mythology

-Christianisation of the Basque Country has been the topic of some discussion.
+The Christianisation of the Basque Country has been the topic of some discussion.
 There are, broadly speaking, two views.
 According to one, Christianity arrived in the Basque Country during the 4th and 5th centuries but according to the other, it did not take place until the 12th and 13th centuries.
+The Encyclopaedia Britannica says that the Basques were not Christianized until the tenth century, however, and that their earlier animism survives in their folklore.
 The main issue lies in the different interpretations of what is considered Christianisation.
 Early traces of Christianity can be found in the major urban areas from the 4th century onwards, a bishopric from 589 in Pamplona and three hermit cave concentrations (two in Álava, one in Navarre) that were in use from the 6th century onwards.
 In this sense, Christianity arrived "early".

 Pre-Christian belief seems to have focused on a goddess called Mari.
 A number of place-names contain her name, which would suggest these places were related to worship of her such as Anbotoko Mari who appears to have been related to the weather.
 According to one tradition, she travelled every seven years between a cave on Mount Anboto and one on another mountain (the stories vary); the weather would be wet when she was in Anboto, dry when she was in Aloña, or Supelegor, or Gorbea.
 One of her names, Mari Urraca possibly ties her to an historical Navarrese princess of the 11th and 12th century, with other legends giving her a brother or cousin who was a Roman Catholic priest.
 So far the discussions about whether the name Mari is original and just happened to coincide closely with the Christian name María or if Mari is an early Basque attempt to give a Christian veneer to pagan worship have remained speculative.
 At any rate, Mari (Andramari) is one of the oldest worshipped Christian icons in Basque territories.

 Mari's consort is Sugaar.
 This chthonic couple seems to bear the superior ethical power and the power of creation and destruction.
 It's said that when they gathered in the high caves of the sacred peaks, they engendered the storms.
 These meetings typically happened on Friday nights, the day of historical akelarre or coven.
 Mari was said to reside in Mount Anboto; periodically she crossed the skies as a bright light to reach her other home at Mount Txindoki.

 Legends also speak of many and abundant genies, like jentilak (equivalent to giants), lamiak (equivalent to nymphs), mairuak (builders of the cromlechs or stone circles, literally Moors), iratxoak (imps), sorginak (witches, priestess of Mari), and so on.
 Basajaun is a Basque version of the Woodwose.
 There is a trickster named San Martin Txiki ("St Martin the Lesser").

-It is unclear whether neolithic stone structures called dolmens have a religious significance or were built to house animals or resting shepherds.
+It is unclear whether Neolithic stone structures called dolmens have a religious significance or were built to house animals or resting shepherds.
 Some of the dolmens and cromlechs are burial sites serving also as border markers.